2s3m4s5l15/burstcoin-mobile-doc/docs/send.md

 # Sending Burstcoins

 The Android Burstcoin Wallet Application allows you to send Burstcoins to other addresses.
-Sending Burstcoins is only possible with an active wallet.
-If you have imported an offline wallet and want to send Burstcoins, please refer to [Activate Wallet](wallet/activate.md).
+Sending Burstcoins is only possible with an active account.
+If you have imported an offline account and want to send Burstcoins, please refer to [Activate Wallet](wallet/activate.md).

 ## Send